So you’re looking for the easiest 14ers in Colorado?

 Meet Torreys Peak.
 This is Grays Peak’s twin sister.
 Those who summit Grays Peak typically tackle Torreys in the same day.

-As mentioned above, be aware that this is a popular hiking trail.
+As mentioned above, be aware that this is a popular route.
 Finding solace on this mountain would be nearly impossible.

 But the positive thing about the popularity of this trail is that there is always someone there to help if you need it.
 This is especially important if you are hiking solo.